threehappypenguins/transferupload/README.md

 5. Add MP4 metadata
 6. Rename for archiving

-For creating the metadata files:
+For an easy way of creating the metadata files:
 * `am-yt-data.json`
 * `am-sa-data.json`
 * `am-data.json`